-Royale Nam Tok Restaurant Phuket
+Royale Nam Tok Restaurant is permanently closed

 Royale Nam Tok is without a doubt one of the greatest French restaurants on the island but it is so hard to find, you almost have to deserve it!
 You would probably expect any new restaurants to open in a strategic location in order to get as much visibility as possible.
 When Royale Nam Tok opened years ago at the end of in a very tiny Soi (lane) of a remote area of Phuket, not far from Kathu waterfalls, not many believed in it.

 But I supposed that if you are really good at what you do, people talking is as good or better than any kind of advertising.
 After many years hiding in the most unlikely location, Royale Nam Tok is just getting better and already gained a great popularity.
 Run by a famous chef and room master chef from Belgium and with 2 toques on the famous Gault & Millau guide, Royale Nam Tok is no ordinary place…

 Once you found Royale Nam Tok, the first thing you’ll see is the fancy french decor (or European).
 Some find it a bit overdone, we just found that it was fitting well.
 As we weren’t in a rush, we had a drink by the pool to give us plenty of time to read the menu and immerse ourselves in this unusual French tropical atmosphere.